ICEBEARBares/Python_QRMakerApp/README.md

 # Python_QRMakerApp
-"This App Can Making The QR Code Via Text"
+"This App Can Making The QR Code From Text"

 Tutorial Video : https://youtu.be/T9f4-GHVqtY
 - Created By Krerkkiat Wattanaporn